-r 1

 Action Who?
 When?
 Resources and training needs/costs How will this be monitored?

-What are the

-success criteria?

-As part of Curriculum HoL Autumn '23 and Staff time Continuous

-Review all subject leads and all ongoing review of

-look at where links can subject curriculum by

-be made with knowledge of different faiths and leads subject leads.

-promoting equality, as Inset session on

-well as where discreet monitoring

-lessons could be taught inclusion of

-equality

-education

-within

-curriculum

-Review SRE policy KG and Autumn '23 Staff training time PSHE co-ords to

-following govs continue to

-parental/governor Website time monitor

-involvement initially implementation

-To ensure Equality is Health Ongoing Use of 1 Decision PSHE co-ords to

-adequately covered in team PSHE Scheme monitor use

-revised PSHE programme

-To continue 'Good Samaritan' Award system NR ongoing None Children's pride, community involvement, monitor in INSET days and as PSHE co-ord To plan and monitor the number of opportunities where 'British Values' are covered within the curriculum HoL and all staff ongoing Minimum Regular monitoring during INSET days and planning days Staff meeting planned with a focus on Black History KG and All staff Summer '24 Resources for classrooms Where are opportunities for including in the curriculum?
-Daily Dashboard focused on in each school and Picture News invested in as a supporting resource All staff Autumn '23 and ongoing £500 across federation for Picture News Pupils' general knowledge , understanding of diversity and empathy skills develop.
+What are the success criteria?
+As part of Curriculum Review all subject leads look at where links can be made with knowledge of different faiths, Black and British and promoting equality, as well as where discreet lessons could be taught HoL and all subject leads Autumn '22 and ongoing Staff time Continuous review of curriculum by subject leads.
+Additional elements added to long term curriculum plans.
+Children able to express equality within conversations about various elements of curriculum and elements included in pupil books.
+Inset session on monitoring inclusion of equality education within curriculum Key element of Federation Improvement Plan linked to inclusion of Black and British focus KG and govs and all staff Autumn '22 and ongoing Staff time HoL to monitor as part of HoL report to EHT Continue to embed SRE policy following parental/governor involvement in drafting process.
+KG and govs Autumn '22 and ongoing Staff training time Website time PSHE co-ords to monitor new policy implementation To increase detail of head teacher report to KG Termly none Governor knowledge and governors with the heading listed above questioning within minutes To ensure Equality is adequately covered in revised PSHE programme PSHE team Ongoing Use of 1 Decision PSHE Scheme PSHE team to monitor use To continue 'Good Samaritan' Award system within Jubilee Hub КР ongoing None Children's pride, community involvement, monitor in INSET days and as PSHE co-ord To plan and monitor the number of opportunities where 'British Values' are covered within the curriculum HoL and all staff ongoing Minimum Regular monitoring during INSET days and planning days